How Much Does It Cost to Fix Reduced Engine Power? [An Estimate]

 4. Bad Accelerator Pedal Sensor

-The cost to replace the accelerator pedal sensor and fix reduced engine power ranges could range from $100 to $500, depending on the model of vehicle.
+The cost to replace the accelerator pedal sensor and rectify reduced engine power ranges could range from $100 to $500, depending on the model of vehicle.

 5. Malfunctioning Traction Control System